 In practice underlying asset price distributions often depart significantly from the lognormal.
-For example historical distributions of underlying asset returns often have fatter with greater frequency than would be predicted by a normal distribution of returns-- ie more very high returns and more very low returns.
+For example historical distributions of underlying asset returns often have fatter left and right tails than a normal distribution indicating that dramatic market moves occur with greater frequency than would be predicted by a normal distribution of returns-- ie more very high returns and more very low returns.